How transmitters transformed and towered over the UK

-If you've visited London over the past year, you may well have witnessed the progress of the Shard as it begins to dominate the city skyline.
+If you've visited London recently, you may well have seen the Shard, which now dominates the city skyline.

-But even when it reaches its peak, the Shard will still lag behind a series of largely anonymous structures dotted across the UK countryside.
+However, the Shard lags behind a series of largely anonymous structures, dotted across the UK countryside.

-They're part of a network of TV transmitters which has sprung up across the country over the last 60 years, beaming pictures into millions of homes across the land.
+They're part of a network of TV transmitters which has sprung up across the country over the last 60 years, beaming pictures into millions of homes.

 The tallest can stretch well over 300 metres – such as the Belmont transmitting station in Lincolnshire.